-The geographic extent for the environmental resources analyzed in this EA is limited to the local LaRC West Area.
+The geographic extent for the environmental resources analyzed in this EA is limited to the local LaRC West Area because the region of influence for potential environmental impacts from the proposed project is largely confined within the LaRC fence line.
 The timeframe includes recent past and present actions continuing into the foreseeable future at LaRC.
 An effort has been made to generally identify actions that are being considered and that are in the planning phase at this time.